rism-digital/verovio-reference-book/_book/05-toolkit-reference/03-toolkit-methods.md

 {% include method-doc file="validatepae-data" %}
 ### ValidatePAEFile

-Validate the Plaine and Easie file from the file system.
+Validate the Plaine & Easie code from a file.

 The method calls Toolkit::ValidatePAE.